 While no employer is required to offer overtime hours to employees, companies are required to pay the overtime rate if employees work overtime, whether authorized or not.
 If you feel like your employer is not abiding by overtime rules and regulations, first consult with your human resources department and try to resolve the matter.
 If that is not possible, you feel unsure about approaching them, you fear retaliation, or you simply don’t have confidence in the HR department to resolve the matter, you can file a wage claim with the Division of Labor Standards Enforcement.
 You can also file a lawsuit in court against the employer.

-If you feel like your employer is violating overtime laws, contact a reputable employment law firm, like Feldman Browne Olivares, APC, that specializes in recovering lost wages for affected clients.
+If you feel like your employer is violating overtime laws, contact a reputable employment law firm in Los Angeles like Feldman Browne Olivares, APC, that specializes in recovering lost wages for affected clients.
 A competent attorney can help protect you from an abusive or deceptive employer and ensure you receive the settlement or recovery you deserve.